alexy/fundata1/README.markdown

 [fundata1-khrabrov-karmic-social-capital.markdown](fundata1-khrabrov-karmic-social-capital.markdown)

-This `git` repository is in fact a supermodule for the three submodules comprising the currently available three reference functional representations of the KSC algorithm.
+This `git` repository is in fact an umbrella for the three submodules comprising the currently available three reference functional representations of the KSC algorithm.
 Each of them is also hosted on `github`, here in the order of appearance in the target language:

 * [Clojure KSC -- _badjer_](http://github.com/alexy/badjer)
 * [Haskell KSC -- _husky_](http://github.com/alexy/husky)